laterrea/CBSim/README.md

 References
 ==========

-The framework has been used in the following publications:
+The model has been used in the following publications:
 * R. Tassenoy, A. Laterre, V. Lemort, F. Contino, M. De Paepe, and S. Lecompte, "Assessing the influence of compressor inertia on the dynamic performance of large-scale vapor compression heat pumps for Carnot batteries", *Journal of Energy Storage*, vol. 101, p.
 113948, Nov.
 2024.<br>
   https://doi.org/10.1016/j.est.2024.113948
 * A. Laterre, O. Dumont, V. Lemort and F. Contino, "Extended mapping and systematic optimisation of the Carnot battery trilemma for sub-critical cycles with thermal integration", *Energy*, vol. 304, p.
 132006, Sep.
 2024.<br>